 Take a phased approach: Divide your plan into phases and pay as you go with funds on hand.
 You'll save on loan or credit costs and be able to evaluate your progress and adjust plans before moving to the next phase.

-Buy small: Purchase small-sized plants; five one-gallon Shasta daisies at $3 apiece cost the same as one three-gallon plant at $15 at Armstrong Nursery in Carlsbad, Calif.
+Buy small: Purchase small-sized plants; five 1-gallon Shasta daisies at $3 apiece cost the same as one 3-gallon plant at $15 at Armstrong Nursery in Carlsbad, Calif.
 Depending on the species, the smaller plants could double in size in two years, giving you more plant for your money.

 Protect foundations: Roots can damage concrete blocks, driveways and sidewalks, so plant large trees at least 30 feet from those areas.

 Divide: Look around your yard for any perennials that can be divided and used elsewhere in the landscape.
 A one-gallon perennial can cost about $9 at a nursery, but you can easily divide the one you planted last year into four plants, saving $27.

 Compost: Save money on fertilizers and mulch by composting your own, using yard waste and food scraps.
 Compost piles can be made of recycled 2 x 4s and chicken wire.
 All you need is access to the pile and enough space to turn it every now and again.
 You'll pay as much as $5 per small bag of compost at your local home improvement store.

 Think about maintenance: A large lawn is great if you don't mind mowing.
 But if paying a yard guy $50 a week is part of your plan, make sure that goes into your budget.

 Be water smart: According the Environmental Protection Agency, outdoor water use constitutes almost 20% of total home water use.
 Look for plants that are drought-tolerant to save on your water bill.

 Finally, be patient.
 Plants will not fully mature for a good two to three years, longer for trees and many shrubs.
 Enjoy the process — and the money you saved.